D-TACQ/acq400_hapi/README.md

 ```

-This creates a system-wide link to the local folder so that Python knows where to find `acq400_hapi` on your system.
+This creates a user-specific link to the local folder so that Python knows where to find `acq400_hapi` on your system when running as your user.

 Then whenever desired, run `git pull` in the source folder to update from git,